VincentMDfs/Rocket-Elevator-Foundation/README.md

 Note that you will not find the page unless connected as an admin Upon completion, press the create button and the entry will be created

+- /app/models/intervention.rb
+Creation of the zendesk ticket with required fields